pingcap/docs/command-line-flags-for-tidb-configuration.md

 ## `--config-strict`

-- Enforce the validity of the configuration file
+- Enforces the validity of the configuration file
 - Default: false

 ## `--cors`